 Despite some grim predictions, Symphony has thrived.

 “I was told by medical professionals that my daughter would never walk, talk, or eat on her own.
-With the help of therapies and amazing doctors, Symphony can now take a few steps with an assistive device called a Kaye walker, she talk and talks and TALKS, and she eats.”
+With the help of therapies and amazing doctors, Symphony can now take a few steps with an assistive device called a Kaye walker, she talks and talks and TALKS, and she eats.”

 Symphony is approaching her 4th year of being named Milton S. Hershey Medical Center’s Miracle Child through The Children’s Miracle Network of Hershey, PA.
 The Children’s Miracle Network helps kids in local communities by raising funds for the hospital in their community.